metablaster/WindowsFirewallRuleset/Readme/FAQ.md

    rules and settings because once the problem is resolved importing them back will be easy and quick.
    - Next step is to reset GPO firewall to defaults by using `Scripts\Reset-Firewall.ps1`, but don't do anything to firewall in Control Panel.
-   - When done reboot system and see if this message was gone and also whether profile options are back.
+   - When done reboot system and see if this message has gone and also whether profile options are back.
    - If the message is still there, you can try to recall any security policies you did in GPO, it doesn't have to be related to firewall, ex. anti virus, network options or anything similar can be the cause for this message.